 B1.
-BizApps hosts a Web site that advertises its software products, features upgrades and patches for its existing products, and accepts orders from customers of BizApps's Price Control software.
+BizApps hosts a Web site that advertises its software products, features upgrades and patches for its existing products, and accepts orders from customers throughout the world.
+Cassie, who owns and operates Holiday Vacations, Inc., a travel agency in Wyoming, orders from the Web site a copy of BizApps's Price Control software.
 Price Control is designed to help businesses obtain the best prices for their products and services.
 When Price Control is found to have a defect in its calculating program, BizApps offers a patch on its Web site to fix the problem.
 Cassie has already lost profits because of the miscalculating defect, however, and files a suit against BizApps in a Wyoming state court.
 Can the court exercise jurisdiction over BizApps?
 Why or why not?